lambdaclass/mirra_backend/README.md

-# MirraBackend
+# Mirra Backend

-MirraBackend is an umbrella project that contains several apps.
+Mirra Backend is an umbrella project that contains several apps.

 ## Apps

+To start all apps, run:
+`make start`

+Then, to start a game [here](http://localhost:3000/board/1)

 ### Arena